LLMs can Perform Multi-Dimensional Analytic Writing Assessments: A Case Study of L2 Graduate-Level Academic English Writing: Experiments

 \subsection{Baselines}

 Given the open-ended nature of the task, we compare raw assessments produced across individual assessors to understand the assessment patterns and behaviors of humans and LLMs.
-For a more robust statistical analysis, we only consider raw assessments made by assessors B, C, and F, since the essays they each assessed and co-assessed both cover at least half of the corpus.
+For a more robust statistical analysis, we only consider raw assessments made by assessors B, C, and F, since the essays they each assessed and co-assessed both cover at least half of the corpus (at least 78 essays between assessors C and F).
+See Table~\ref{tab:number_CoAssessedEssays} in Appendix~\ref{app:numberCoAssessed} for exact numbers of essays all assessor pairs (including LLM assessors) co-assessed.